Space Warlord Organ Trading Simulator: Reception

 The game received mixed reviews upon release, with the game having an aggregate score of 6.4 on Metacritic.
 The game was praised for its soundtrack, which Nic Reuben from The Guardian described as "incredibly stylish" and "one of the best of the year".
 The game also received praise for its dark humor and storytelling, but was criticized for its shallow gameplay.

+Sequel

+A sequel, Space Warlord Baby Trading Simulator, was released on January 29, 2026.